 Weather conditions vary throughout the year.
-These changes provide four major seasons, winter, summer, spring and autumn.
+These changes provide four major seasons, winter, summer, spring, and autumn.
 Seasons vary in characteristics and affect life on earth.
 This discussion dwells more on the nature and occurrence of seasons.
 Seasons are based on celestial influence where they are denoted by positions around the sun.
-There are also variations due to earths tilting.
+There are also variations due to the earth tilting.
 Seasons are assigned to given months which show weather consistency.

 Descriptions of the Four Seasons